 - There is no q in the formula for d1

 Therefore, if dividend yield is zero, then e-qt = 1 and the models are identical.

 Below you can find formulas for the most commonly used option Greeks.
 Some of the Greeks (gamma and vega) are the same for calls and puts.
 Other Greeks (delta, theta, and rho) are different.
-The difference between the formulas for calls and puts are often very small – usually a minus sign here and there.
+Differences between the Greek formulas for calls and puts are often very small – usually a minus sign here and there.
 It is very easy to make a mistake.

 ... where T is the number of days per year (calendar or trading days, depending on what you are using).